libretime/libretime/docs/README.md

 :::caution

 :construction: LibreTime is in being modernized and is finalizing the forking process.
-Be aware that breaking change may occur.
+Be aware that breaking change may occur and that the documentation may not be up to date.

 :::